dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     literal `2` with a unary `-` applied to it (which is how the language views it).

-*   Named constants are also allowed because they aren't ambiguous.
-That includes simple identifiers like `someConstant`, prefixed constants like `some_library.aConstant`, static constants on classes like `SomeClass.aConstant`, and prefixed static constants like `some_library.SomeClass.aConstant`. *Simple identifiers would be ambiguous with variable patterns that aren't marked with `var`, `final`, or a type, but unmarked variable patterns are only allowed in irrefutable contexts where constant patterns are prohibited.*
+*   Qualified named constants are also allowed because they aren't ambiguous.
+    That includes prefixed constants like `some_library.aConstant`, static constants on classes like `SomeClass.aConstant`, and prefixed static constants like `some_library.SomeClass.aConstant`.

 *   List literals are ambiguous with list patterns, so we only allow list literals explicitly marked `const`.
 Likewise with set and map literals